richardgaywood/paydata.org/content/sprawlrunners/characters/chargen/index.md

 Don't worry about adding Sprawlspeak to your character sheet at this point.
 There's no way to do it that won't cost you points.
 We'll take care of that during play.

+### Character level

+For now, I think we'll be starting freshly generated characters at the Seasoned rank.
+This will not only make you more powerful, it'll also significantly expand the options open to you.

+To do that, go to the Advances tab and enter "4".
+You don't need to use those advances -- for extra edges, points etc -- just yet.
+But doing this now will open up options to you through the rest of character generation.

 ### Awakened characters

 To play a **mage, shaman, or physical adept** character, skip ahead to Edges and add "Arcane Background", then come back.
 This will unlock other options you want to take.